 UBC’s Vancouver campus is located on the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people.
 Supporting Indigenous students and Indigenous Midwifery is a priority for UBC.
-Our Indigenous Student Coordinator, Evelyn George, is an experienced midwife and the Indigenous Lead for the Midwives Association of British Columbia.
-She’s available to mentor Indigenous students as they grow into midwifery, and holds regular circles and events for Indigenous students.
+Our Indigenous Student Coordinator, Evelyn George, is an experienced midwife and is available to mentor Indigenous students as they grow into midwifery.
+She holds regular circles and events for Indigenous students.
 Contact Evelyn here.

 Indigenous Cultural Safety